Ringeltaube Vethamonikam Memorial Church, Mylaudy

-As of 2006, the Mylaudy CSI Church functions as the cathedral of the Kanyakumari Diocese.

 History

 In the early 19th century, at the request of Kholf Iyer, German missionary William Tobias Ringeltaube—originally from Poland, then under Prussian control—arrived in the Travancore region.
 He studied the Tamil Language in Tanjore and began his missionary activities in South Travancore over a ten-year period.
 The first church at Mylaudy was constructed in September 1809.
 During this period, several other churches and schools were established by the mission.
 These schools provided education to both Christian and non-Christian students.
 In 1821, a printing press was set up, and in 1838, the mission's medical wing, which later became Neyyoor Medical College, was established.

 In May 1809, Ringeltaube laid the foundation stone for the first Reformed Church in Mylaudy, considered the first Protestant church in South Travancore.
 Construction of the church was carried out by local residents, who worked at night after completing their daily duties.
 The building was completed within four months and was renovated in September of the same year.
 On the day of its completion, approximately 40 individuals were baptised by Rev. Ringeltaube.
 The original structure measured 40 feet in length and 12 feet in width and stood on the site of the current church.

 As the Christian community grew, the church underwent expansion.
 Due to spatial limitations, the original structure was eventually demolished and a new church was constructed on the same site.

 Later, the rear section of the church was extended in the shape of a cross during the tenure of Pastor E. E. Gnanadasan, father of Bishop I.R.H.
 Gnanadason.
 The expanded church was inaugurated and blessed by Pastor John A. Jacob on 17 December 1932.

 Due to further space constraints, the community resolved to construct a new church.
-On Friday, 13 May 1966, at 9:00 a.m., Bishop I. R. H. Gnanadason laid the foundation stone for a cruciform (cross-shaped) structure.
+On 13 May 1966, Bishop I. R. H. Gnanadason laid the foundation stone for a cruciform (cross-shaped) structure.
 The new church, which took over 25 years to complete with the support of various donors and the efforts of the Mylaudy congregation, measures 120 feet in length and 45 feet in width, with each arm of the cross measuring 33 feet long and 19 feet wide.
-It was formally inaugurated on Friday, 27 September 1991, at 9:00 a.m., by Bishop G. Christhudhas of the Kanyakumari Diocese.
+It was formally inaugurated on 27 September 1991, by Bishop G. Christhudhas of the Kanyakumari Diocese.

-First English Medium School in South Travancore and the London Missionary Society (LMS)
+Education in South Travancore

 In 1809, the first English-medium school in South Travancore was established by Rev. William Tobias Ringeltaube, approximately 700 feet east of the church at Mylaudy.
-After few years later school shifted to Vadaseri.
-After few years later it was distroyed.
-It's the foundation for the most of the school's and Colleges like..
-Ringletaube Higher Secondary school & Scott Christian College.
+A few years later the school shifted to Vadaseri, but it was destroyed a few years later.
+It'ps the foundation for later schools and colleges, Ringletaube Higher Secondary school and Scott Christian College.